DK26/osa-mailer-docs/src/introduction.md

 ### Minimalist & Reliable

-It is written in the Rust programming language which is both highly reliable and packs all mentioned capabilities in a single, small, high-performing executable (Cloud friendly)
+It is written in the Rust programming language which is both highly reliable and packs all mentioned capabilities in a single, small, high-performing executable (Cloud friendly).

 ### MVP Status

-The project is still in Minimum Viable Product state and is subject to constant change
+The project is still in Minimum Viable Product state and is subject to constant change.